• Skip to primary navigation

 It is very important for the structure of this bread that you use either potato starch or tapioca flour.
 I tried this recipe without it and it turns out hard and more like a biscuit.

-For milk I lined regular dairy milk, but I usually use unsweetened almond milk in my recipe because that's what I keep in my fridge.
+For milk I liked regular dairy milk, but I usually use unsweetened almond milk in my recipe because that's what I keep in my fridge.

 Frequently Asked Questions